Single-Serve Baked Oatmeal Jars

 One of the first recipes I ever blogged about was baked oatmeal.
 Before my site crashed, I had an awesome post about how to make a fast, easy, healthy breakfast that tasted great on its own or could be fancied up with different ingredients.

-With this recipe, I don’t have to make a huge batch of oatmeal that I eat all week.
+With this recipe, I don’t have to make a huge batch of baked oatmeal that I eat all week.
 Instead, I just make one jar that’s perfect for me.

-It has all the taste and texture of traditional baked oatmeal but in a manageable sized jar or ramekin that you can keep in the fridge overnight and then microwave in the morning.
+It has all the taste and texture of traditional baked oatmeal but in a manageable sized mason jar or ramekin dish* that you can keep in the fridge overnight and then microwave in the morning.
 No need to clean extra dishes or preheat the oven.

 And just like the original recipe, once you’ve got the basics down, you can mix and match ingredients to create the baked oatmeal that’s just right for you.